 By ensuring that Bluetooth is properly turned on and enabled, you can lay the foundation for resolving Bluetooth connectivity issues and restoring seamless wireless communication with your device.

-2. Ensure proximity to Bluetooth device
+2. Ensure proximity to the Bluetooth device

 Apple recommends that the Bluetooth device must be within 10 meters of your iPhone’s radius.
 The connection will fail if the Bluetooth device you’re attempting to connect with is not in close proximity.